disolovyov/beans/README.md

   to a single file and a minified copy is created.
 * `beans watch` starts a continuous build process, rebuilding when any CoffeeScript file is modified.
+* `beans test` tries to do a successful build and runs nodeunit tests afterwards.
+Tests should be placed in the `test` folder (or its subfolders) and should have the `.test.coffee` extension, in order for Beans to locate them.
 * `beans docs` generates documentation form source.
 This command expects Docco to be installed globally (`npm install docco -g`).
 * `beans publish` rebuilds everything once and runs `npm publish`.